AthensFramework/Core/doc/application-creation.md

   $page->render(null, null);
   ```

   Now try visiting `pages/enter-student.php` in your web browser.
 Try submitting a student.
 Try submitting a student while neglecting to provide a required field.
-Try submitting a student and then viewing the results in your database in whatever database explorer tool you use.
+Try submitting a student and then viewing the results in your databas.

   It's an extremely basic form, but it already knows how to detect and report form errors, and how to save its results in the database.
 We'll make some improvements to this form in the section below on making changes to an existing project.